pavel-odintsov/fastnetmon/README.md

 FastNetMon is a product of FastNetMon LTD, UK.
 FastNetMon ® is a registered trademark in the UK and EU.

+By installing or using this software, you confirm that you have read and agree to the FastNetMon Community Edition T&Cs and Privacy Notice, which will apply to your installation and use of the software

 ### Installation
 - [Linux install instructions](https://fastnetmon.com/install/)